Feed Settings

 - 90 days — Best for organizations that post less frequently or want members to see a broader history when they log in.

-Birthday announcements for members who have their birthday on file.
-These add a personal touch to the feed and encourage members to engage with each other.
-Members can opt out of birthday visibility in their own settings.
+Birthday announcements for active members who have their birthday on file.
+Adds a personal touch and encourages members to engage with each other.

 How the Feed Works